Jujutsu Kaisen (TV series): Accolades

 The Jujutsu Kaisen anime was awarded "Anime of the Year" at the 5th Crunchyroll Anime Awards, while Ryomen Sukuna won the "Best Antagonist" category and "Lost in Paradise feat.
 Aklo" by ALI won the "Best Ending Sequence" category.
 In 2021, the series won the Character License Award at the Japan Character Awards by Japan's Character Brand Licensing Association (CBLA).
 It also won the Best TV Anime award at the 2021 Newtype Anime Awards, while Hiroshi Seko won Best Screenplay for his work on the series.
 The series ranked second in the anime category of the Yahoo!
 Japan Search Awards, based on the number of searches for a particular term compared to the year before.
+In 2022, the series won the Tokyo Anime Award for Animation of the Year in the television category.

-In 2022, Jujutsu Kaisen won the Tokyo Anime Award for Animation of the Year in the television category.
-In 2023, the series became one of three recipients of the Special Achievement Award at the 65th Japan Record Awards.
+In 2023, Jujutsu Kaisen became one of three recipients of the Special Achievement Award at the 65th Japan Record Awards.
 In 2024, it won the "Most In-Demand TV Series in the World 2023" and "Most In-Demand Anime Series of 2023" at the sixth Global Demand Awards.
-At the 8th Crunchyroll Anime Awards, the second season of the anime won eleven out of seventeen nominations including "Anime of the Year", which became the first to win multiple top prize.
+At the 8th Crunchyroll Anime Awards, the second season of the anime won eleven out of seventeen nominations including "Anime of the Year", which became the first to win multiple top prizes.
+The season also surpassed the second season of My Hero Academia (eight from the second edition in 2018) as the most awarded anime in awards history.